 *A Prime Rib Roast is considered a “Primal Cut of Beef.”
 A primal cut is a piece of meat initially separated from the carcass of an animal during butchering.
 Other primal cuts of beef are the loin, chuck, ribs, and round.

-How much prime rib do I need?
+How much do I need?

 If you can’t find a smaller prime rib roast at your local grocery store, a local butcher can probably help you out.

-How do I know when the prime rib roast is cooked?
+How do I know when it is cooked?

-There is no getting around it; you need a meat thermometer to check on the internal temperature of the standing rib roast.
+There is no getting around it; you need a meat thermometer to check on the internal temperature of the prime rib roast.
 You don’t want to keep opening the oven or taking the meat out to check with an instant-read thermometer.
 Invest in a good thermometer; it’s the best way to check the level of doneness of anything you cook in the oven or on the grill.

 Roast your prime rib until the thermometer registers: